 Similarly, checking your bank account balance or spreadsheet once per month will let you know if you did well, or missed your goals, but will do little for helping you change your behavior.
 Tracking your spending on a daily basis is the key to improving your spending and saving habits.
 If you know where you stand financially right at this minute, you can make an informed decision on how to make that next purchase.

 So, upgrade your financial tracking methods to monitor your spending and saving on a daily basis and pay attention to how your purchases immediately affect your target spending goals.
 Use that feedback to change your spending habits in real-time.
 But don’t over-obsess about it.
 The goal is to modify your behavior to meet your goals, and to ensure you make informed decisions.

-Every once in a while, I downshift, spin up the turbos and cut loose in my new car (that’s one of the reasons I bought it).
+Every once in a while, I still downshift, spin up the turbos and cut loose in my car (that’s one of the reasons I bought it).
 I just make sure I understand the effect of doing that, and can “afford” it in the mileage targets I am aiming for.

 Just like I can’t spend all my driving time looking at that MPG readout without running the real risk of crashing my car, you need to use this as a tool, not a dictator.

 For Five Tips on How to Track your Spending and